24/10/2023 - 10 min read

 How does time-lapse technology help to select the best embryo for transfer?

 The development of this advanced embryo analysis technology has been a very exciting journey.
 Eight or nine years ago, we started collecting all these images taken by our time-lapse incubators, and we looked at the data collected and compared the images of embryos which developed to a healthy, live birth to images of the embryos which sadly did not.
-A data analysist then investigated this huge amount of data and found that there were differences between these sets of embryo images, and that’s how we developed CAREmaps: our unique algorithm which helps us determine, much more subjectively than traditional methods, which embryos are actually good quality, whether they appear to be or not.
+A data analysist then investigated this huge amount of data and found that there were differences between these sets of embryo images, and that’s how we developed CareMaps-AI: our unique embryo selection model powered by AI. which helps us determine which embryos are actually good quality, whether they appear to be or not.

 Does time-lapse embryo assessment lead to higher success rates?